 The University does not attempt to monitor the offcampus conduct or behavior of students.
 However, in certain incidents the University will discipline students for off-campus conduct of which it is made aware.
-The Code of Student Responsibility, University Policy 406, applies to any incident related to a student's application for admission or financial aid or otherwise related to his or her enrollment at the University, regardless of location.
-The Code applies only to those instances of student conduct which are harmful to the appropriate interests of the University: (1) the opportunity of all members of the University community attain educational objectives consistent with the policies and purposes of the University; (2) the protection of the health, safety, welfare, and property of all persons in the University community; and (3) the protection of the University's integrity and its property.
+University Policy 406, Code of Student Responsibility, and University Policy 502, Sexual Misconduct and Interpersonal Violence, apply to any which is harmful to the appropriate interests of the University: (1) the opportunity of all members of the University community to attain educational objectives consistent with the policies and purposes of the University; (2) the protection of the health, safety, welfare, and property of all persons in the University community; and (3) the protection of the University's integrity and its property.
 These criteria for determining University jurisdiction apply regardless of the location of the incident.